How to Study Direct Tax in CA Intermediate

 Step- 1 Selection of Study Material

-Plenty of time students, could not decide correct study material for them.
-Even at the end moments they often run for some other teachers notes which are a big blunder they are playing with themselves.
+Plenty of time, students could not choose the right CA Intermediate study material for them.
+Even at the end moments they often run for some other teacher’s notes which is a big blunder.

-You can purchase the Institute Study Material or either refer some reference book to study but don’t forget to cover the Practice manual as it is considered a Bible for the Chartered Accountancy course.
+You can purchase the ICAI study material or either refer some reference book to study but don’t forget to cover the Practice manual as it is considered a Bible for the Chartered Accountancy course.

 As well as stick to one material that is best suitable for you and revise it at least two to three times.
 Apart from the study material, students should also focus on the CA Intermediate mock test papers.
 Do not practice with any mock test papers that has too difficult or too easy questions.